Regular procedure

 • Members of the IPAT are appointed by the Prime Minister.
 Whilst it is not possible to automatically assume that such an appointment would lead to political interference, it is clear that the system could have an impact on independence and impartiality of the body and could play a part in strengthening the Government’s agenda on migration and asylum, as the Board examine decisions taken by Government bodies.

-• The manner in which the IPAT conducts its proceedings is not publicly available through published guidelines.
-It was noted that there is a lack of procedural transparency: proceedings are not appropriately recorded the minutes of the hearing are poorly done (if done at all).
+• Despite the procedural rules laid down in S.L.
+420.01, the manner in which the IPAT conducts its proceedings in practice is not publicly available through published guidelines.
+Lawyers commented that timelines are not uniformly stipulated or enforced, and the hearings’ excessive informality leads to inconsistent procedures in relation to oral submissions, witnesses, experts, etc. Lawyers noted that there is a lack of procedural transparency: proceedings are not appropriately recorded the minutes of the hearing are poorly done (if done at all).
 The decisions are not published and are not publicly available.

 • The IPAT’s decision is final, and no further appeal is possible on substantive issues.
 Whilst judicial review on administrative action might be possible, as well as a Constitutional case alleging human rights violations could be opened, there is rarely the possibility to bring substantive elements before the Courts of law.